feminism-chat/feminism-chat.github.io/index.md

 ### 1. \##feminism Stands in Opposition to Liberal Notions of "Free Speech"*.

 We believe that speech, like everything else, has a class character, and that some speech can be oppressive.
 This is why speech that is patriarchal, racist, cissexist, homophobic, ableist, or otherwise oppressive is banned.
-People who use this speech will either be warned and asked to change the wording of their comments, or will be outright banned, depending on context.
 Users should also take care to censor their usage of slurs.

-### 2. Do Not Attempt to Justify Your Use of Oppressive Language.

-Doing this will almost assuredly result in a ban.
-Accept the criticism in a principled manner, retract or change your comment accordingly, and move on, learning from your mistake.

-### 5. Users Complaining About “Authoritarian” Moderation Methods Will Be Banned.

-If you do not like the style of moderation of this chat room, you are free to leave.
-There are other chat rooms that are better suited to you.
-If you feel you have a legitimate grievance, message the moderators.
-Attacking moderators in the chat room will likely result in a ban.

 ### 6. Feminists of All Tendencies Are Welcome Here**.